tiagoCuervo/PAMELI/README.md

 `python run.py --problem <PROBLEM_NAME>`

 In the current implementation you can use any of the DTLZ and WFG problems.
-For example to test on DTLZ2:
+For example, to test on DTLZ2:

 `python run.py --problem DTLZ2`